-Brave the seven floors to the top of Curtin House and a grand view of the city with the option of a chilled drink await you at the Rooftop Bar – unquestionably one of the best spots in the city for an open-air drink.
-As such, you'll undoubtedly find a mixed bunch of patrons as the view, location and smoker-friendly environment draws all types on a warm evening.
+Brave the seven floors to the top of Curtin House and a grand view of the city with the option of a chilled drink awaits you at the Rooftop Bar – unquestionably one of the best spots in the city for an open-air tipple.
+As such, you'll undoubtedly find a mixed bunch of patrons as the view, location and dog-friendly environment draws all types on a warm evening.

 Naturally, the success of a session at the Rooftop Bar is subject to weather.
 A 2017 renovation (Rooftop's first since opening in 2003) added a series of rounded, Art-Deco-inspired metallic awnings, which nod to a 1950s drive-in cinema.
 Two of them retract to either embrace the sun or provide more shelter in less friendly weather conditions.
 At night, glowing neon rings illuminate the awnings – the result looks like halos.

 Food is available from the Burger Shack (including vego options) or downstairs from Mesa Verde.
-On weekends, the space is open from 10am.
-So after a sleep in, grab a mate for a granola or breakfast burger, and wash it down with a non-alcoholic hibiscus soda or a Mango Espadrille cocktail.
+Every day, the space is open from midday.
+So after a sleep in, grab a mate for a fried-chicken and kimchi burger, then wash it down with a non-alcoholic strawberry and lemon soda or a Paloma cocktail.

-Be warned, from December through to the end of March the Rooftop Cinema takes over (five nights a week, no screenings on Monday and Friday), and access to the roof is restricted to ticket holders after 8pm.
+Be warned, from December through to the end of March the Rooftop Cinema usually takes over, and access to the roof might be restricted to ticket holders after 8pm.
 This isn’t a bad thing, as the cinema screens a mostly well-picked selection of indie and cult films, art documentaries and Bill Murray features.
-It’s a pretty good way to spend a warm summer evening.
+Otherwise it’s a rotating cast of top DJs gracing the booth, with a special guest featuring each month.
+Both are excellent ways to spend a warm summer evening.

 Rooftop Cinema is closed for the 2022 season.